eltons-academy/az-204/labs/docker/README.md

 You'll see Docker print the output from `dotnet` commands, building and compiling the app..

-📋 Run a background container from the new image and publish port `8083` from your machine to port `80` in the container.
+📋 Run a background container from the new image and publish port `8083` from your machine to port `8080` in the container.

 <details>
   <summary>Not sure how?</summary>

 It's the same `docker run` command.

-The image name can be a reference to Docker Hub or Microsoft's container registry, or to a local image:
+The image name can be a reference to Docker Hub or Microsoft Artifact Registry, or to a local image:

 ```
-docker run -d -p 8083:80 simple-web
+docker run -d -p 8083:8080 simple-web
 ```

 </details><br/>